dulrich/ulrichdev/content/photos.md

 J Percy Priest Lake offers many recreation opportunities, including swimming, strolls in the woods, and photo ops.

+* [golden glow](/static/img/criminal-sunset-filter-1.jpg) - the burnished end to a crisp fall day
+* [reflecting](/static/img/criminal-sunset-filter-2.jpg) - sunset is the time for reflecting on the day
+* [contrast](/static/img/criminal-sunset-filter-3.jpg) - as the lake recedes to its winter pool, the sun likewise sinks into the west
 * [reeds, closeup](/static/img/lake-reeds-1.jpg) - the reeds at the edge of the water have turned golden with the cooler weather
 * [flaming orange](/static/img/lake-reeds-2.jpg) - late afternoon sun lends a burnished tone to the meadow
 * [sunset](/static/img/sunset-over-percy-priest.jpg) - looking west from the swimming spot; be safe, don't look at the sun!